+In the early stages of an emergency, provide communal storage bins (Figure 7.3).
 As the situation stabilizes, the number of bins can be gradually increased to the density there was before the disaster.
 Immediately after a disaster, a 1000 litre container will serve 200 people.
 This drops to 50 people per container in the long term.

 The type of transport used for moving the garbage from bins to its final point of disposal depends on the quantity of waste produced, the distance over which it has to be transported and available local resources.
-Here are typical examples of vehicles used (Figure 5).
+Box 7.2 illustrates some of the common vehicles used.